 Best eaten at Lin Heung Tea House, 160-164 Wellington Street, Central, Hong Kong

-Flavoured with a blend of aromatic spices and roasted to perfection, this succulent barbequed pork is sweet, sticky and savoury all at once.
+Flavored with a blend of aromatic spices and roasted to perfection, this succulent barbequed pork is sweet, sticky and savory all at once.
 It's often served with a side of rice, and trying it is a Hong Kong travel essential.

 Best eaten at Lung Kee Restaurant, 12 Queen Victoria St, Hong Kong